Procedural Generation of 3D Maps with Snappable Meshes: A Prototype Implementation in Unity

 \section{A Prototype Implementation in Unity}

 A standalone demonstration prototype of the snappable meshes PCG technique was implemented in the Unity game engine, leveraging its editor tools to handle the input of the human designer.
-This is a simple reference implementation based on the code originally developed for the \textit{Trinity} game, discussed in the next section, and is provided as a Unity project---i.e., it must be experimented within the Unity editor.
-The aim of this prototype is to allow designers to explore the proposed technique, particularly in how the chosen set of map pieces and the different algorithm parameters influence map generation.
-The prototype is bundled with five map pieces, shown in Fig.~\ref{fig:pieces}, allowing interested users to get started quickly.
+This is a simple reference implementation based on the code originally developed for the \textit{Trinity} game, discussed in the next section, and is provided as a Unity project---i.e., it must be experimented in the Unity editor.
+The aim of this prototype is to allow designers and researchers to explore the proposed technique, particularly in how the chosen set of map pieces and the different algorithm parameters influence map generation.
+The prototype is bundled with two predefined scenes, allowing interested users to get started quickly.
+These scenes, denoted \textit{Benchmark} and \textit{Artistic}, are configured to use contrasting sets of map pieces, and a number of example maps, further discussed in Section~\ref{sec:casestudy}, are respectively shown in Fig.~\ref{fig:cases} and Fig.~\ref{fig:altmaps}.
 The code is fully documented and available at \url{https://github.com/VideojogosLusofona/snappable-meshes-pcg} under the open-source Apache 2.0 license, meaning it can be freely adapted and used in commercial contexts.

 In Subsection~\ref{sec:impl:workflow}, the reference implementation's designer workflow and its editor-based user interface are described, while relevant implementation details are highlighted in Subsection~\ref{sec:impl:details}.